xrick/d2l-en-tensorflow/chapter_preface/index.md

 at the expense of requiring the reader to trust us with some curatorial decisions.

-Throughout, we will be working with the MXNet library, which has the rare property of being flexible enough for research while being fast enough for production.
+Throughout, we will be working with the TensorFlow library, which has the rare property of being flexible enough for research while being fast enough for production.
 This book will teach deep learning concepts from scratch.
-Sometimes, we want to delve into fine details about the models that would typically be hidden from the user by Gluon's advanced abstractions.
+Sometimes, we want to delve into fine details about the models that would typically be hidden from the user by Keras's advanced abstractions.
 This comes up especially in the basic tutorials, where we want you to understand everything that happens in a given layer or optimizer.